PrayagPanta/GenAI_Natural_Language_To_SQL_App/readme.md

       for such implementations.

 3. **Unit & Integration Tests:**
-    - Only a sample of unit tests has been added.
+    - Only one sample unit test has been added here due to time constraints.
 However, Complete sets of Unit and integration tests should be added to ensure robustness.

 5. **Database Indexes:**
     - Consider adding indexes to the database for performance optimization based on query patterns and requirements.